-- Attach the stove legs as shown in Fig 1, screwing the nut (1) up to the head of the bolt (2) and placing a washer (3) on the thread of the bolt. - Position the leg onto the stove ensuring it is seated correctly. - Screw the bolt into the base of the stove until it touches the bottom of the threaded hole (DO NOT OVERTIGHTEN) - Screw the nut down towards the base of the stove (away from the bolt head) and tighten, to secure the leg to the bottom of the stove. - 5.
-Repeat the process for all 4 x legs. - 6.
-Sit the stove upright and fit the flue adaptor using the socket headed screws and hex key supplied.
-Ensure the fireproof gasket is correctly seated in the base of the adaptor. - If not already fitted, fit the blanking plate to the rear of the stove when the upper flue exit is used. - If the rear mounting flue configuration is to be used, the blanking plate will be fitted to the top of the stove and the flue connector to the rear panel. - Position the ashpan in the stove.
-An ashpan handle is supplied for when the stove is in use.
+- 1. Place the stove on a soft surface such as the foam packing materials from the crate and tilt the stove back. - 2.
+Attach the stove legs as shown in FIG 1, screwing the nut (1) up to the head of the bolt (2). - 3.
+Place a washer (3) on the thread of the bolt. - Position the leg onto the stove ensuring the leg is aligned & seated correctly. - Screw the bolt into the base of the stove until it touches the bottom of the threaded hole (DO NOT OVERTIGHTEN) - Screw the nut down towards the base of the stove (away from the bolt head) and tighten, to secure the leg to the bottom of the stove.